 Tel: 020 7848 7497

-Her current research focuses on the role of knowledge and non-knowledge in future-oriented security practices.
-Taking her earlier work on governing unknowns into a new direction, it analyses contemporary articulations of security and non-knowledge, particularly as mediated through data and digital devices.
+Her current research focuses on the transformation of knowledge through anticipatory security practices.
+Taking her earlier work on governing unknowns into a new direction, it analyses contemporary articulations of security and unknowns, particularly as mediated through data and digital devices.
 She is Associate Editor of Security Dialogue and a member of the editorial collective of Radical Philosophy.

 Areas of research